terminological/roogledocs/README.md

 ROOGLEDOCS IS IN BETA TEST.

-I CAN ADD UP TO 100 USERS BEFORE I HAVE TO SUBMIT FOR Google'S REVIEW.
+I CAN ADD UP TO 100 USERS BEFORE I HAVE TO SUBMIT FOR GOOGLE'S REVIEW.
 PLEASE SUBMIT A GITHUB ISSUE WITH YOUR GMAIL ADDRESS IF YOU WANT TO PARTICIPATE.

 R library to perform limited interactions with Google docs (and maybe one day slides)